Neraud/release-watcher/README.md

 Release Watcher currently supports :

 * Docker image : watches for new tags pushed on a docker v2 registry
-* Github release : watches for a new release in a Github repository
+* GitHub release : watches for a new release in a GitHub repository
-* Github tag : watches for a new tag in a Github repository
+* GitHub tag : watches for a new tag in a GitHub repository
-* Github commit : watches for new commits in a Github repository
+* GitHub commit : watches for new commits in a GitHub repository
 * Python Package Index (PyPI) : watches for new releases
-* Raw HTML page : extracts items from a web page (for example a gogs repo)
+* Raw HTML page : extracts items from a web page (for example a Gogs repo)

 ## Outputs